Last updated on December 1st, 2023 at 03:42 pm

 Even multi-billion dollar firms like Alphabet, Inc, owners of Google buys advertising spaces on Facebook.

 If done rightly, no spending on marketing is a waste.
-Surprisingly, there are some free tools that work better for home-based small business owners.
+Surprisingly, some free tools work better for home-based small business owners.
 Google My Business is one of the free tools to get turns of customers.